 Driving a minibus and type of license required

-Driving a minibus and type of license required depends on why the people are being transported and if people at all will be in the vehicle at all.
+Driving a minibus and type of licence required depends on why the people are being transported and if people at all will be in the vehicle at all.
 The qualifications and requirements to operate this type of vehicle have changed since 1997.
-Before that time all a person needed was a standard B1 category operator’s license.
-To make sure that you do not invalidate your minibus insurance please adhere to rules that govern driving a minbus within the UK.
+Before that time all a person needed was a standard B1 category operator’s licence.
+To make sure that you do not invalidate your minibus insurance, please adhere to rules that govern driving a minibus within the UK.

 What types of vehicles are classified as a minibus?

 There are two basic types of mini buses that are operating on the roads in the UK.
 Mini Buses are a vehicle smaller than a bus, but similar in configuration that can carry up to 9 passengers along with those that can carry up to 16 passengers.

 The maximum weight of a minibus must be below 3.5 tonnes if it is only fitted with traditional seating.
 The handicap accessible models can weigh up to 4.25 tonnes.
 The maximum length of the minibus is 8 metres.

 When can a person operate a minibus if they only hold a category B license?